lorikayman/RebisTheory/src/lib/rebis_theory.md

 It is unknown weather those regions could be considered the `veiled homeland`, given the view of tortodrones still at their migration at the end of Call of The Colossi.
 So, there are a few interpretation we can suggest, given current conclusions:

-- The distant location of the veiled homeland is temporal -- it foes not exist as a unified landmass, but rather its is split into smaller regions and only identified by a common strata or buildings.
+- The distant location of the veiled homeland is temporal -- it foes not exist as a unified landmass, but rather its is split into smaller regions and only identified by a common archeological strata.
 - Veiled homeland is a region left unseen or undiscvered due to greater scope of Cradle in the same manner as gremlins' Great Colony was not yet explored in-game and a suggestion of a biotech in the Haven Lab regarding Almire -- `there were massive citadels housing Almire's armed forces and great estates for its noble houses ...
 We assume the kingdom is still a smoldering ruin somewhere`, -- as so far only single Citadel was explored properly during The King of Ashes.

 The latter option, given context of megastructure's scale, seems more plausible, while the prior would grant this narrative greater depth without a distinct conflict of interpretations.
 As the setting of Cradle so far was the only one to be explored, apart from exceptions such as [Apocrean Realm](#apocrean-realm), we propose veiled homeland to exist within the volume of Clockworks and Cradle.